Don't be fooled by the humble cafe exterior, it belies a trove of global beer variety

 A humble café offering a staggering ten rotated keg lines

-The Patch hides its beery bounty very well.
+The Patch in Lewes hides its beery bounty very well.
 It’s an unassuming place that from the outside appears to be a pokey café, in an old building, on one of Lewes’s narrow side roads.

 But step over the threshold and before your eyes is a wall of ten tap lines and a small fridge stocked with yet more wonderful brews.
 The options are incredible, with local, UK-wide and worldwide options presented together for you to choose from.